cloudify-cosmo/docs.getcloudify.org/content/plugins/aws.md

 **Properties:**

-  * `resource_id` Special behavior: When using a new (not external) security group or key pair, this becomes the resource name.
+  * `resource_id` Special behavior.
+When using a new (non-external) security group or key pair, this becomes the resource name.
 See the [using existing resources](#using-existing-resources)  section.
   * `private_key_path` *Required*.
-The path (on the machine on which the plugin is running) where the private key is stored.
+The path (on the machine on which the plugin is running) to where the private key is stored.
 If `use_external_resource` is set to `true`, the existing private key is expected to be located at this path.

 **Mapped Operations:**

   * `cloudify.interfaces.lifecycle.create` Creates the key pair.
   * `cloudify.interfaces.lifecycle.delete` Deletes the key pair.
   * `cloudify.interfaces.validation.creation` See the [common validations](#Validations) section.
 Additional validations that take place are:
-    * Validation for the private key path supplied not to exist if it's a new keypair resource.
+    * Validation that the provided private key path does not exist for a new keypair resource.
-    * Validation for the private key path supplied to exist and have the correct permissions and/or owner if it's an existing key pair resource.
+    * Validation that the provided private key path does exist and includes the correct permissions and/or owner for an existing key pair resource.

 **Attributes:**